xs2315/5293_hw1/README.md

 .![](89_48result.jpg)

 ### Limitations
-Currently my script can only detect one face by the area coverage check, because the way checking face is simple, just check percentage.
+It can be noticed that some hair on the left side show up in the output, because these hair have similar color with skin.
+And further regularization processing must be applied to filter removing these hair.
+Currently my script can only detect one face by the area coverage check, because the way checking face is simple, just check percentage.
 I think k-means can only help separating image parts (and I need to adjust n manually for better effect), but human face detecting is particular domain, we may need face model to help improving the result.